HongjianTang/obsidian-insighta/README.md

 ## Overview :mag:

-InsightA is an Obsidian plugin that not only transforms extensive articles into concise, atomic notes but also creates an organized Map of Content (MOC) using LLM technology.
+InsightA is an Obsidian plugin, by using LLM, it can transform long articles into concise, atomic notes, and create well-organized Map of Content (MOC).
 This tool is ideal for anyone aiming to distill complex information into structured, interconnected notes, drawing inspiration from the Zettelkasten method. 🚀📝

 ## Features :sparkles: